royfactory/royfactory.github.io/content/posts/cloud/2025-07-12-what-is-kubernetes.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/what-is-kubernetes-cover.jpg
 date: 2025-07-11
 description: Kubernetes is the most popular container orchestration system.
 In this beginner-friendly guide, you'll learn what Kubernetes is, why it's needed, how it works, and what problems it solves in modern cloud-native environments.
+draft: false
+image: /img/what-is-kubernetes-cover.jpg
 keywords: kubernetes, k8s, container orchestration, cloud native, devops, pods, cluster, node, docker, yaml
-tags: kubernetes k8s containers devops cloud-native orchestration cluster pod beginner
+tags:
+- kubernetes
+- k8s
+- containers
+- devops
+- cloud-native
+- orchestration
+- cluster
+- pod
+- beginner
-title: 'What Is Kubernetes?
-The Beginner’s Guide to Container Orchestration'
+title: What Is Kubernetes?
+The Beginner’s Guide to Container Orchestration
-ShowToc: true
-draft: false
 ---

 # What Is Kubernetes?
 The Beginner’s Guide to Container Orchestration

 If you're new to the world of cloud-native applications, containers, and DevOps, chances are you've come across the term **Kubernetes** (often abbreviated as **K8s**).
 But what exactly is Kubernetes, and why does everyone seem to be talking about it?